 - 2. Clothing that advertises or displays alcohol, tobacco or any illegal substance - 3.
-Caps, hats, hoodies, and bandanas during the school day - 4.
+Caps, hats, and bandanas during the school day - 4.
 Bare feet (some type of footwear must be worn) - 5.
-Short-shorts, biker shorts, or cutoffs (Elementary students will not be allowed to wear shorts, capri's, bermuda shorts or flip-flops from 11/1-3/15) - 6.
+Short-shorts, biker shorts, or cutoffs (Elementary students will not be allowed to wear shorts, capri's, bermuda shorts or flip-flops from the first day in November until the last day in February). - 6.
 Hairstyles which distract from the learning process or the health and safety for either the student or others - 7.
 Any clothing that could cause damage to others or school property - 8.
 Shirts, blouses, or other clothing worn unbuttoned, unzipped, or otherwise purposely unfastened - 9.
 "Grubby clothes," those which are purposely torn or bedraggled or threadbare, dirty or disheveled - 10.
 Costumes and/or those clothes intended only for leisure, entertaining or special occasions - 11.
 Bare "midriff" (belly button) styles, see-through and lowcut blouses, halters, tank tops or thin-strapped tops (spaghetti straps) - 12.
 Pants and shorts worn below the waist so as to expose undergarments - 13.
 Pants that drag on the floor - 14.
 Chains hanging or attached to pants or shorts - 15.
 Coats during school hours unless the student has permission from a faculty member - 16.
 Pajama pants and house slippers are not allowed, unless it is a spirit day